SarwinR/ScrimManager/README.md

 # ScrimManager
-A scrim manager designed for Fortnite.
-It is open source.
-Feel free to use it in anyway.
-Contributions are welcomed.
+A scrim manager designed for Fortnite (created for MxR Scrims Discord Server).